Resources – includes Safety for Backyard Pools

 - Always seek medical attention when your child is injured, or develops a persistent symptom that interferes with his/her ability to play sports.

 - Is there a sport safety clinic for children in your neighbourhood?
 If so, consider attending.
-How better to learn ways to keep your children healthy and injury free?
+How better to learn ways to keep your children healthy and injure free?

 - Children who play sports like to watch their sports' heroes participate in games.
-They often get hurt while playing sports and children watch and learn through repetition that being injured is just part of the game and a natural occurrence.
+Professionals often get hurt while playing sports and children watch and learn through repetition that being injured is just part of the game and a natural occurrence.
 The problem is that this attitude is hurting your children – remember they're still children.
-Parents need to teach their children that if they follow basic safety rules and practices and wear the appropriate safety equipment, they can prevent injuries and stay healthy throughout their lives playing sports.
+Parents need to teach their children that if they follow basic safety rules and practices and wear the appropriate safety equipment, they can prevent most injuries and stay healthy.

 - Before children start a new sport or activity, make sure they learn how to play properly.
 Learning the rules, techniques and appropriate behaviour for a certain sport or activity will help children avoid unnecessary injuries.